-4 out of 5 people with Zika do not get sick, so it's important to take precautions.
+4 out of 5 people with Zika do not get sick so take precautions.

-TRAVEL HISTORY IS IMPORTANT Check out www.cdc.gov for the most up-to-date list of areas with Zika.
+TRAVEL HISTORY IS IMPORTANT

+Check out www.cdc.gov/zika for the most up-to-date list of areas with Zika.

 SYMPTOMS Fever, rash, joint pain, red eyes are symptoms of Zika virus.
 If you-or friends and family-have traveled to an area with Zika, and have these symptoms, see your health care provider right away.